 How do you decide whether you want to work with a brand or not?

 There are two things.
 First, there are financial positioning indicators.
 If a brand is successful in the country it comes from, is growing internationally, and has been in business for a very long time, that’s a good sign.
 And then there’s the product.
-We have experts in different categories.
+We have experts and property division lawyers in California who have vast experience in different categories.
 We ask them what they think, if they like it or not.
 It can be a department manager, it can be a buyer, it can be a divisional merchandising manager.
 We have all these contacts, and we get feedback.
 We want to make sure that the company has a solid position.
 But 80% of the time we say no to brands for one reason or another.
 It’s hard.
 We have large companies that want to come to America, but they’re in a crowded market where there’s no opportunity.
 Or you have a situation where there’s an amazing product with lots of potential, but they’re not financially solid in their country of origin.
 We say to them, “Why don’t you build your brand in your own country.
 You learn about it, and then you come to us.”
 When I say no to a brand, I do so with the greatest respect.
 In some cases, the brand takes it the right way, and we have clients now where we’ve said, “You’re not ready, but if you do this, that and that, we’ll re-evaluate.”
 And then they come to us and they say, “Thanks, you were right, we weren’t ready to come to America.
 But now we’ve accomplished this.”

 Are you trying to get your brands into department stores, or are you trying to help them open their own retail shops?

 Both.
 We want to be a multi-channel company.
 The world today is changing.
 That means you cannot think any more about brick and mortar or any other channel independently.
 Online, catalogue – whatever you’re selling – that’s history.
 Consumers see the brands in a multi-channel environment.
 As a consumer you may be attracted to a brand walking by it on the street, but then you’re going to go to the office and check online.
 We are a multi-channel proposition as a management company.
 We want to adapt the brand to the American market, but in each channel.
+Check how to find compensation for work related injury in sacramento.

 Why do people still push for retail outlets?
 Why does that still seem to be the end goal?